Central Asian Themes

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to Central Asia, the history and culture of its nations.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

 “In Central Asia, post-communist regimes never entered the gravitational pull of Western liberal democracies thus they continued on a separate orbit.
-We must face the fact that there exist historically constituted value structures and civilizational patterns that limit the possibility of social-political transformation.”—from the momentous endeavor of analyzing post-communist regimes.
+We must face the fact that there exist historically constituted value structures and civilizational patterns that limit the possibility of social-political transformation.”—The Anatomy of Post-Communist Regimes.

 “Kazakhstan has been the closest to ideal typical patronal autocracy.
 Nazarbayev could not consolidate his rule until 1994.
 In 1995 he changed the constitution one-sidedly, after the Constitutional Court suddenly declared that the parliament had been elected illegally and its powers were null and void.”